Fast Complete Algorithm for Multiplayer Nash Equilibrium: Experiments

 We next experimented on several games produced from the GAMUT generator~\cite{Nudelman04:Run}.
 We used the same games and parameter settings as used in prior work~\cite{Berg17:Exclusion}.
 In particular, we used the variants with 3 players and 3 actions per player.
 For the congestion game class we used 2 for the number of facilities parameter, and for the covariant game we used $r = -0.5$.
 All other parameters were generated randomly (as the prior experiments had done).
 We generated 1,000 games from each class using these distributions.
 We did not use any time limit for these experiments.

 Results for our new MIQCP algorithm over the GAMUT games are shown in Table~\ref{ta:results-gamut}.
-We noticed that several of the games generated had coefficients with very large absolute magnitude, which can lead to numerical stability issues for optimization algorithms.
-So we normalized all payoffs to be in [0,1] (by subtracting the smallest payoff from all the payoffs and then dividing all payoffs by the difference between the max and min payoff).
-Note that linear transformations of the payoffs exactly preserve Nash equilibria, so this normalization would theoretically have no effect on the solutions (aside from numerical stability issues).
-For one of the instances of the Bertrand oligopoly games we noticed that the game generated had NaN values for some payoffs which led to an error when performing normalization, so we did not perform the normalization for that class.
-We can see that our algorithm ran very quickly for all game classes.
-We note that in addition to the Bertrand oligopoly instance with NaN payoffs, there was also one instance from the Random graphical game class where our algorithm incorrectly output that the program was infeasible due to numerical instability.
-Despite the completeness of the algorithm, there can always be certain specific games constructed that can lead to numerical issues for optimization solvers that deal with floating-point arithmetic with certain feasibility tolerances.
-However, our algorithm correctly solved all instances with the exception of these two.
+We normalized all payoffs to be in [0,1] (by subtracting the smallest payoff from all the payoffs and then dividing all payoffs by the difference between the max and min payoff, or just dividing by the max payoff if the min is nonnegative).
+Note that linear transformations of the payoffs exactly preserve Nash equilibria, so this normalization would have no effect on the solutions.
+For some classes several games generated had NaN payoff values, and we ignored these games (we report the number of valid games).
+We can see that our algorithm ran very quickly for all classes and correctly solved all instances.

 Analogous results for the prior best complete algorithms for these same game classes are in Table~\ref{ta:results-gamut-old}.
 We can see again that our algorithm typically runs orders of magnitude faster than the others.
 Note that for these results the NotSolved\% column refers to the percentage of runs where the $\epsilon$ of the computed strategies exceeded 0.001 (this was the criterion from prior work~\cite{Berg17:Exclusion}).